Singularities in large deviations of work in quantum quenches

 \emph{Discussion and Conclusions---} In conclusion, we identified singularities in the distribution function of work for a system undergoing a quantum quench, extending the original classification presented in Ref.~\cite{Gambassi:PRL:2012}.
 In particular, the rate function describing the statistics of the work exhibits in this regime a non-analytical point, signaling an out-of-equilibrium phase transition in the rare fluctuations of the work.
-Non-analiticities in the rate functions describing rare events are well-established in the context of classical stochastic processes out of equilibirum \cite{Znidaric:PRL:2014,Manzano:PRB:2014,Carollo:PRE:2017} and have been identified in the counting statistics of continuously-measured quantum systems \cite{Genway2012,Hickey2013,Hickey2014,Hickey2014_2}.
+Non-analiticities in the rate functions describing rare events are well-established in the context of classical stochastic processes out of equilibrium \cite{Znidaric:PRL:2014,Manzano:PRB:2014,Carollo:PRE:2017,Kundu:JStat:2011,Sanjib:PRE:2012} and have been identified in the counting statistics of continuously-measured quantum systems \cite{Genway2012,Hickey2013,Hickey2014,Hickey2014_2} and in the large-deviations of diffusing cold atoms \cite{Barkai:PRL:2017}.
 This manuscript highlights the emergence of this scenario in quenched closed quantum systems.
 It would be also interesting to understand what relation, if any, there is between the non-analiticities found here and the dynamical phase transitions investigated in \cite{Heyl:PRL:2013}.

 \emph{Acknowledgements---} The research leading to these results has received funding from the European Research Council under the European Unions Seventh Framework Programme (FP/2007-2013)/ERC Grant Agreement No. 335266 (ESCQUMA).
 P.R. acknowledges funding by the European Union through the H2020 - MCIF No. $766442$.
 I.L. gratefully acknowledges funding through the Royal Society Wolfson Research Merit Award.
-The authors wish to thanks also M. Heyl and A. Gambassi for useful discussions at a preliminary stage of the project.
+P.R. acknowledges funding by the European Union through the H2020 - MCIF No. 766442.
+The authors wish to thank M. Heyl and A. Gambassi for useful discussions at a preliminary stage of the project and H. Touchette for useful comments on the manuscript.

 \begin{widetext}